-With the mixer on medium-low speed, alternate adding 1/3 of flour mixture, then 1/2 of the milk, beginning and ending with the flour.
+With the mixer on low speed, alternate adding 1/3 of flour mixture, then 1/2 of the milk, beginning and ending with the flour.
 Beat between each addition until incorporated.
 You will have 3 additions of flour and 2 additions of milk.
 Scrape down the sides of the bowl as needed.

 Divide batter evenly between prepared cake pans.
 Smooth tops with a spatula and tap pans on counter to remove air bubbles.

 Bake for 28-32 minutes, or until a toothpick inserted into center of each cake comes out clean.

 Remove cakes from oven and let cool in pans for 15 minutes.
 Remove cakes from pans and let cool completely on a wire rack.

 For Cherry Filling

 Combine all cherry filling ingredients in a small saucepan over medium heat.

 Bring to a boil, then reduce to a simmer.
 Let simmer for about 10 minutes, stirring frequently, until fruit is soft and starts to break down.

 Strain cherries through a mesh sieve, reserving juice for buttercream.
 Set aside.

 For Crisp topping